Donator-ai/Development-Lab/IATI-Plus/README.md

 ## Data Source

 **IATI** is an XML standard and open data sharing framework widely used across the humanitarian community that is managed by the [Internatioinal Aid Transparency Initiative](https://iatistandard.org/en/).
-Currently, over 1700 organizations are channeling information on aid activities, transactions and results through the framework. **IATI Plus** is a fully up-to-date, graphed version of IATI's entire corpus which contains information on over 900,000 activities.
+Currently, over 1700 organizations are channeling information on aid activities, transactions and results through the framework. **IATI Plus** is a fully up-to-date, graphed version of IATI's entire corpus.
+The corpus contains over 15GB of information formatted in highly structured XML code on over 900,000 activities.

 ## Architecture